Rudolf John Gorsleben

-Rudolf John Gorsleben (16 March 1883 - 23 August 1930) was a German Ariosophist, Armanist (practitioner of the Armanen runes), journal editor and playwright.
+Rudolf John Gorsleben (March 16, 1883 – August 23, 1930) was a German Aryan occultist, Armanen rune practitioner, newspaper editor, playwright, and völkisch occultist.
+Born in Metz (Alsace-Lorraine, then German Empire), he stood out in the pre-Nazi esoteric movement by promoting a mystical ideology of Aryan superiority, reinterpreting ancient Germanic runes as magical keys to racial "soul power."
+His work influenced circles such as the Thule Society and, indirectly, Nazi esotericism via Heinrich Himmler and the SS, although he died before the Third Reich.

 Life

 Gorsleben was born in Metz, in France near the German border.
 He began his writing career as a playwright in 1913, the year when he turned 30, publishing three plays during the 1910s.
 During World War I, he fought in a German unit on the western front and was later stationed in the Ottoman Empire.

 In 1920 he published a 71-page antisemitic work, "Overcoming the Jewry/Judaism within us and outside us".
 The following year he became regional head for southern Bavaria of the radical antisemitic organisation Deutschvölkischer Schutz- und Trutzbund.

 In 1925 he formed the Edda Society (Edda-Gesellschaft).
 He wrote the book Hoch-Zeit der Menschheit (The Zenith of Humanity), first published in 1930, the year of his death.
 It is known as "The Bible of Armanism" and has been translated into English by Karl Hans Welz.

 Gorsleben died in Bad Homburg of a chronic heart complaint.